kcumesh/take-home-assignment/README.md

-# KC Take Home Assignment
+# KC Take Home Assignment test word
 Thank you for taking the time to do our technical assignment!!

 This is meant as a take home assignment for anyone who is wishing to join KC Overseas' tech team.
 This assignment is very critical for us in making a decision on whether to hire you or not!.
 It tells us about your coding style, code quality, proficiency and problem solving skills.
 So, get ready to give it your best!